zellij-org/zellij-org.github.io/content/tutorials/layouts.md

 ---
 title: "Using Layouts for Personal Automation"
 images: ["/img/tutorial-2-preview.png"]
-description: "How to create and use Zellij layouts to automate tasks and workflows"
+description: "Learn how to create Zellij layouts to automate tasks and workflows.
+Video and tutorial covering workspace structuring and automation."
 linktitle: "How to create and use Zellij layouts to automate tasks and workflows"
 ---